caliskate/modular-rag-assistant/README.md

 Datasets are in markdown format and are AI research publications related to football, neuroscience and sign language.

 # 3. Methodology
 The system employs SentenceTransformer embeddings to index and search markdown-based research documents.
 A user query is embedded and compared with predefined topic categories to select a matching prompt template.
-Retrieved markdown format chunks based on the relevant documents are then passed, along with the query, into a structured prompt to the LLM.
+Retrieved chunks split by format headers, based on the relevant documents are then passed, along with the query, into a structured prompt to the LLM.
 The pipeline leverages OpenAI embeddings for document encoding and LangChain's Groq integration for real-time generation.